Child Neurology Residency Training

 Separate pediatric fetal neuroradiology conferences and pediatric neuromuscular conferences take place quarterly, as do joint interdisciplinary conferences with the developmental and behavioral pediatrics fellows, and pediatric neurocritical care conferences with the pediatric intensivists.

-Although there are no regular conferences or other didactic sessions during the summer, first-year residents attend a two-hour intensive introductory lecture series covering essential topics in neurological patient care each Friday, and there are concentrated boot camps facilitating transitions to general pediatric, adult neurology, and child neurology portions of training.
+During the summer, first-year residents attend a two-hour intensive introductory lecture series covering essential topics in neurological patient care each Tuesday and Friday, and there are concentrated boot camps facilitating transitions to general pediatric, adult neurology, and child neurology portions of training.

 The cornerstone of our program is the faculty supervision you receive.
 As a resident, you attend daily teaching rounds on the child neurology consult and epilepsy monitoring services, during which you discuss differential diagnoses, diagnostic approaches, and therapeutic options.
 Senior staff members present on topics such as academic dialogue, clinical and laboratory characteristics of rare illnesses, and current trends in the neurological literature.
 You are also supervised during bedside rounds and patient hand-offs, teaching opportunities which enhance your clinical examination skills.